1) A non-refundable charge of £89.68 will need to be submitted at the time of application.

 7) You must check your deeds to confirm there is no restriction on parking a vehicle in the curtilage of the property.

 8) You must have sufficient room on your property for a vehicle to be parked without it overhanging the public highway.
 The length required is generally 4.8 metres (this measurement to be taken between the highway boundary i.e. rear of public footway and the face of the building).
-However, the Highway Services Partnership may be flexible in approving off-road parking is parallel to the footway and if there is sufficient access width and highway safety is not compromised.
+However, the Highway Services Partnership may be flexible in approving off-road parking is parallel to the footway with a minimum distance of 3 Metres from the face of the property to the public highway boundary and highway safety is not compromised.
 Such locations will be assessed on a case by case basis.
 If you intend to install driveway gates, these must open inwards onto your property.

 9) Vehicle crossings will generally not be approved from a lay-by, and the impact on other designated parking areas may need to be considered.